UK Edition. Click here for US version.

 MONTELUKAST 10MG TABLETS

-This medicine is known by the above names but will be referred to as
+This product is available as any of the above names but will be referred to

 Read all of this leaflet carefully before you start taking this medicine.

 Keep this leaflet.
 You may need to read it again.

 If you have any further questions, please ask your doctor or pharmacist.

 This medicine has been prescribed for you.
 Do not pass it on to others.